v8/v8.dev/src/blog/jspi.md

 JSPI is available for Chrome on Linux, MacOS, Windows and ChromeOS, on Intel and Arm platforms, both 64 bit and 32 bit.

 Below we show how you can use Emscripten to generate a WebAssembly module in C/C++ that uses JSPI.
-If your application involves a different language, not using Emscripten for example, then we suggest that you look at how the API works you should look at the [proposal](https://github.com/WebAssembly/js-promise-integration/blob/main/proposals/js-promise-integration/Overview.md).
+If your application involves a different language, not using Emscripten for example, then we suggest that you look at how the API works by reading the [proposal](https://github.com/WebAssembly/js-promise-integration/blob/main/proposals/js-promise-integration/Overview.md).

 ## A small demo